lmirosevic/GBCloudBoxClient/README.md

 And GBCloudBox will post a `kGBCloudBoxResourceUpdatedNotification` notification once it's updated.
 Then you can simply get the latest version by calling `objectForResource:` or `dataForResource:` like above.

-There is also a block based API for registering an updated handler:
+Alternatively, there's also a block based API for registering a post-update handler:

 ```objective-c
 [GBCloudBox registerPostUpdateHandler:^(NSString *identifier, NSNumber *version, NSData *data) {